 Caution is advised when using this medication in children younger than 18 years because they may be at greater risk for joint/tendon problems.
 Discuss the risks and benefits with the doctor.

-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Therefore, older adults may be more sensitive to its side effects (e.g., blood sugar or tendon problems), especially if they are also taking corticosteroids (e.g., prednisone, hydrocortisone).
+Older adults may be more sensitive to the side effects of this drug (such as blood sugar or tendon problems), especially if they are also taking corticosteroids (e.g., prednisone, hydrocortisone).
 They may also be more sensitive to QT prolongation (see above).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.